jknoll/lichess-coach-scraper/README.md

 ## Example Post-Analysis

 Breakdown of number of coaches available in each country; countries coded white have zero coaches.
+This analysis was created in Google Sheets using an import of the generated .csv, a pivot table, and the map chart type.
+It is provided as an example.

 ![](Media/geo-breakdown.png)